Understanding Real Estate Tax Law

 3. The cost of significant improvements like roof replacement, room additions, heating upgrades, and more.

 Property use also impacts your taxation when selling a property.
-For example, business properties require tax payment for depreciation.
-On the other hand, a primary residence where you've lived for at least two of the past five years may qualify you for exclusion on profit up to $250,000 if you're single $500,000 if you're married.
+For example, business properties require tax payments for depreciation.
+On the other hand, a primary residence where you've lived for at least two of the past five years may qualify you for exclusion on profit up to $250,000 if you're single and $500,000 if you're married.

 County Property Tax